-Any position statements representing the IEEE Standards Association shall be approved by an affirmative vote of a majority of the voting members of the IEEE-SA BOG.
-Oversight for the preparation of IEEE-SA position statements resides in the SP&PMC.
-The IEEE-SA BOG shall call upon such expertise as may be required to draft a position statement.
+Any position statements representing the IEEE Standards Association shall be approved by either the IEEE-SA BOG or the IEEE-SA BOG ad-hoc council.
+The IEEE-SA President shall determine if usage of the IEEE-SA BOG ad-hoc council is warranted (see 184.108.40.206).
+Oversight for the preparation of IEEE-SA position statements resides in the SPCC.
+The IEEE-SA BOG may call upon such expertise as may be required to draft a position statement.

 6.6 Suspension or revocation of IEEE-SA participation privileges

 Independent of any conduct or action related to IEEE or IEEE-SA membership, any IEEE-SA participant may have IEEE-SA participation privileges suspended or revoked.
 A participant includes an individual, an entity representative, or an entity participating directly or indirectly in an individual or entity IEEE-SA project.
 This suspension or revocation may occur for any of the following reasons: